 Prospective students for Aggie ACHIEVE must meet the following criteria:

-- Completed high school and no longer receiving support from the school.
+- Completed high school and are no longer receiving support from the school.

-- Documented disability diagnosis of intellectual disability; received special education services in high school with an IEP.
+- Documented disability diagnosis of intellectual disability or autism; received special education services in high school with an IEP

 - Demonstrate ability to live independently and take care of daily functioning and basic support needs (e.g., toileting, hygiene, feeding, etc.)